hilios/ftypes/README.md

 ### Extras

-The `ftypes.logs.extras` package offers two implementations that not rely on the SLF4J, thus making a better choice for testing environment – like unit or integration tests.
+The `ftypes.log` package offers two implementations that not rely on the SLF4J thus making a better choice for testing environments – like unit or integration tests.

 #### `SilentLog[F]`